-Founded in 1386 and ranking 55th in the World University Rankings, Heidelberg University is one of the oldest and most prestigious universities in Western Europe.
+Founded in 1386 and ranking 64th in the 2021 World University Rankings, Heidelberg University is one of the oldest and most prestigious universities in Western Europe.
 It performs best in the sciences.
 More than 20% of the student body consists of international students from around 130 countries.

 Schiller International University

 Schiller International University now serves students from over 100 countries.
-Many study abroad programs utilize the university because it is accredited in the United States and based on the American system of education.
+Many study abroad programs utilize the university because it is accredited in the United States and based on the American education system.
 All classes on all campuses are taught in English.
-The programs on offer are generally more career-based, including two-year and four-year programs.
+The programs offered are generally more career-based, including two-year and four-year programs.